 I’d still go back to England’s capital once every couple of months and do some of my “old” work, but those visits became less and less frequent.

 And THAT was when I started to learn the difference between “being a worrier” and experiencing genuine, heart-racing, life-changing, truly-horrible anxiety.

 At times it was embarrassing, complete with unstoppable (and impossible to hide) forehead sweats and incidents of jumping out of my skin at the slightest noise!
+I still get these symptoms, as well as plenty of others.
 Human physiology really does like to laugh at your expense at times.